DragnaCarta/Curse-of-Strahd-Reloaded/Appendices/Non-Player Characters.md

 <hr>
 <strong>
 <p>strong><em>Regeneration.</em></strong> Kiril regains 20 hit points at the start of its turn.
 If he takes necrotic damage or bludgeoning, piercing, or slashing damage from a silvered weapon, this trait doesn't function at the start of his next turn
-<p><strong><em>Indomitable.</em></strong> If Kiril would fail a saving throw, he can choose to succeed instead.
-If he does so, he is hindered until the end of his next turn.
-While hindered, he is slowed, can use one less reaction per round, and can't use his multiattack.
-(A creature can be hindered multiple times.
-Each additional time a creature is hindered, it loses an additional reaction (minimum zero).
-Other effects of being hindered don't stack.)
 <p><strong><em>Keen Hearing and Smell.</em></strong> Kiril has advantage on Wisdom (Perception) checks that rely on hearing or smell.</p>
 <p><strong><em>Second Phase.</em></strong> When Kiril is reduced to 0 hit points, he digs his claws into his chest, pulls out his own heart, and devours it.
 He then doubles in height and breadth, gaining a hunched back, bony protrusions along his arms and shoulders, and a grotesque, bloated head with oversized fangs and teeth, as well as a pair of toothy jaws for eyes.
 His statistics are then instantly replaced by the statistics of his second form.
 His initiative count doesn’t change.
 Excess damage and conditions don’t carry over to his new form.</p>
 <h3>Actions</h3>